xcnwf/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-Inputs and solutions to the 2021 edition of [Advent of Code](https://adventofcode.com/2021).
+Inputs and Rust solutions to the 2021 edition of [Advent of Code](https://adventofcode.com/2021).

-My solutions this year were done to learn Rust, so don't treat any code here as clean or good practice.
+My solutions this year were done to learn the language, so don't treat any code here as clean or good practice.

 ## Days Completed